RobotlegsJS/RobotlegsJS-Framework/README.md

 ### Step 3 - Adding a View

-The last part it is the way that Palidor will add the views on the stage, you just need to dispatcher an event using the IEventDispatcher which is available for Injection like any other Robotlegs Command.
+The last part it is the way that Palidor will add the views on the stage, you just need to dispatch an event using the IEventDispatcher which is available for Injection like any other Robotlegs Command.

 ```typescript
 this.eventDispatcher.dispatchEvent(new CustomEvent(CustomEvent.SHOW_FIRST_VIEW));